Introduced by Rep. Douglas Geiss D- on September 10, 2009

 To create a new type of targeted tax break and subsidy authorizing entity called “next Michigan development corporations,” which would empower certain government officials and appointees to grant select businesses the extensive tax breaks and exemptions of “renaissance zones,” in addition to targeted tax breaks authorized by other “economic development” programs.
 The bill would allow the recipient of a tax break who does not have any tax liability to "sell" the credit to another taxpayer who does owe taxes, in effect making it a subsidy.

-Referred to the Senate Commerce & Tourism Committee on January 13, 2010
+Referred to the Committee on Commerce and Tourism

 To replace the previous version of the bill with one that caps the number of selective corporate tax break and subsidy recipients in each zone at 25, and the number of zones at five.